Chart Color Schemes

 Upper Mount Gravatt is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Upper Mount Gravatt's cultural diversity is high, with 35.3% speaking a language other than English at home and 41.0% born overseas.
-Christianity is the predominant religion, at 42.8%.
-Buddhism is overrepresented compared to Greater Brisbane, at 3.9% versus 4.5%.
+Upper Mount Gravatt has a high level of cultural diversity, with 35.3% of its population speaking a language other than English at home and 41.0% born overseas.
+The predominant religion in Upper Mount Gravatt is Christianity, accounting for 42.8% of the population.
+Buddhism is overrepresented compared to Greater Brisbane, comprising 3.9% of Upper Mount Gravatt's population versus the regional average of 4.5%.

 Frequently Asked Questions - Diversity